The C API

 Deleting an attribute resets it to its default value.

 For example, after deleting the transformationmatrix attribute on a transform node, the transform will be an identity.
-Deleting a previously set attribute on a shader node node will default to whatever is declared inside the shader.
+Deleting a previously set attribute on a shader node will default to whatever is declared inside the shader.

 Making Connections